Police ban protests in Benue - Daily Trust

-The Police Command in Benue on Sunday warned that it would not approve any form of protest in the state for the time being.
+The Benue state police command on Sunday warned that it would not approve any form of protest in the state for the time being.

-This is contained in a statement by the Command’s Public Relations Officer, SP Sewuese Anene, and made available to the News Agency of Nigeria (NAN) in Makurdi.
+This is contained in a statement by the Command’s Public Relations Officer, SP Sewuese Anene and made available to journalists in Makurdi.

 Anene said that the command was in the know of a planned protest by a group of persons in the state.

-He stated that the planned protest was a ploy to sabotage the efforts of the security agencies to manage the present fragile security situation in Benue.
+He stated that the planned protest was a ploy to sabotage efforts of the security agencies to manage the present fragile security situation in the state.

 Anene appealed to the ‘intending protesters’ to refrain from such actions as the environment was not conducive for any protest.